-Current States I is the first public exhibition of a process that I’ve been involved in for quite some time.
+Current States I was the first public exhibition in a process that I’ve been involved in for quite some time.
 For me Current States refers to the moving, changing and flowing qualities of our time where the Now seems to be infinitely hard to reach.
 It also refers to water, as liquid, ice or gas and it can also imply something immobile, static and unchanging in a time of turmoil.
 This for me is also a reference to place: my own and our place as a species in relation to everything else on this planet.
 Where I am right now (not in an hour or tomorrow or next year) seems to be extremely important to pay attention to.

-I’m interested in many things.
+I’m interested by many things.
 I practice focusing my attention on everything around me especially in relation to the changing seasons from spring to summer and onwards to autumn and winter.
 As the world changes so do I. I try to think of myself as being equal to those that I meet, be it a snail, tree or flower.

 We are a part of this place.
 Not visitors.

 Current States I also includes three collaborative artworks.
 Two audiovisual works where I am collaborating with sound artist Walter Sallinen and one together with photographer Tuukka Pasanen combining drawings and photographs.
 These encounters together are of vital importance and I am very happy and honored to have the chance to be collaborating with them here.